Real Estate backed security tokens — deploying 🚀 and detailing the blockimmo platform smart contracts

 Above, we visualize the blockimmo platform (system) with a single tokenized property.
 As commercial properties are sold via blockimmo (and later, development projects financed and residential properties sold), this system will evolve.
 We’ve architected and designed our platform such that it can support an ecosystem of real estate where different entities (ie governments, organizations, people, and smart contracts — a subset being DAOs) can plug-in and enable opportunities and possibilities not yet considered.
 As Steven Wolfram emphasizes, in the computational universe, we’ve now seen how rules that are incredibly simple can produce incredibly rich and complex behavior.

 We’re sticking to the core principles and philosophy of Ethereum as closely as possible.
-That’s part of the reason we’ve decided to open source our smart contracts and invest so much in having our platform audited, penetration-tested, and running a public bug bounty program — all executed in collaboration with the most reputable / leading industry service providers.
+That’s part of the reason we’ve decided to explain in detail our smart contracts and invest so much in having our platform audited, penetration-tested, and running a public bug bounty program — all executed in collaboration with the most reputable / leading industry service providers.

 Realistically, investors are actually safer / more secure with this centralization than without.
 Switzerland / Lichtenstein are such solid jurisdictions that the probability of loss of funds / investments due to centralization are significantly lower than due to a bug / vulnerability in a decentralized system (extremely hard to design properly, and we’re still in early days).
 Centralization gives us an additional layer of security / safety-net.
 Learn more about our legal framework and investor protection here (coming soon).